-Aircraft maintenance, storage and display hangars require durable, high-gloss, bright and light-reflective floor coatings.
+Aircraft maintenance, storage and display hangars require durable, high-gloss, bright and light-reflective aircraft hangar floor coatings.

 For hangar owners, a persistent concern has been that glossy floor coatings meant slip and safety hazards.
 A high-gloss, smooth, floor will certainly be easy to clean and will reflect a great deal of overhead light.
 But, walking on a wet, glossy floor can spell disaster.
 The term “ice skating rink” comes to mind here.

 - Bare Concrete: An uncoated concrete floor is porous and dull.
 Not only does it not reflect light, it is not very impact and abrasion resistant, and is very difficult to keep clean.
-Additionally, hazardous aviation fuels and related chemicals can seep into the substrate and penetrate down to the water table below.
+Additionally, hazardous aviation fuels and related chemicals can seep into the substrate and penetrate down to the water table below so you need to consider aircraft hangar floor coatings.

 - Sealed or Polished Concrete: A better option than bare concrete, polished concrete will allow some light-reflectivity and general durability and abrasion-resistance characteristics to your floor, but the gloss sheen on the floor is not very slip-resistant, creating a safety issue.